 Construction on the first patrol vessel began in February 2017.
 The ships are intended to perform a number of duties in Italy’s territorial waters.
 Their mission capabilities include patrolling, surface combat, anti-piracy, monitoring, protection and control of maritime zones, and rescue of personnel in distress.

-The keel-laying ceremony of the first PPA was held at Fincantieri's Muggiano shipyard in May 2017.
+The keel-laying ceremony of the first PPA in class, Paolo Thaon di Revel, was held at Fincantieri’s Muggiano shipyard in May 2017.
+The vessel was launched in June 2019.

-The first PPA will be delivered in 2021, and deliveries of the remaining vessels are scheduled to take place between 2022 and 2026.
+The first PPA will be delivered in 2021, while deliveries of the remaining vessels are scheduled to take place between 2022 and 2026.

 PPA-class procurement details